unisonweb/unisonweb-org/src/data/docs/roadmap.md

 ---
 title: Roadmap
-description: Plans for the next 6 months of Unison development
+description: Plans for future work on Unison
 ---

 # Roadmap

+Here's what you can expect in the coming months for Unison.
+If you're interested in using Unison and think you'll need something that's not on this list, you can let us know in Slack.

+## In the coming months

 * Ongoing bugfixes and quality of life improvements for Unison, driven by what gets surfaced by alpha testing.
+We're tracking many of these items [here](https://github.com/unisonweb/unison/projects/2).
 * New primitive functions for hashing and serialization of arbitrary Unison values.
 This is the basic building block of actual distributed execution as well as typed durable storage.
 * Core library: concurrency and I/O. There's a super early version of this in M1.
 * Core library: typed durable storage, with pluggable storage backends (local file system, IPFS, or your favorite cloud storage).
 This is a typed, durable storage library for Unison which lets you save any value and read it back later.
 No more parsing untyped blobs of bytes!
 Durable values can also be nested so this can be used to build lazily loaded durable data structures.